AliTaha00/Rentalwebsite/README.md

-# ViewVista - Premium Property Rentals with Stunning Views
+# RentThatView - Premium Property Rentals with Stunning Views

-ViewVista is a modern rental property platform that connects property owners with travelers seeking accommodations with beautiful views.
+RentThatView is a modern rental property platform that connects property owners with travelers seeking accommodations with beautiful views.
 Built with security, scalability, and user experience in mind.

 ## 🌟 Features